opulencephp/docs/authentication.md

 <h4 id="jwt-introduction">Introduction</h4>
 JSON web tokens are great ways for passing claims (such as a user's identity) between a client and the server.
 They consist of three parts:
 1. Header - The algorithm used to sign the token, the content type (JWT), and the token type (JWT)
-2. Payload - The data actually being sent in the token
+2. Payload - The data actually being sent in the token (also called "claims")
   * <a href="https://en.wikipedia.org/wiki/JSON_Web_Token" target="_blank">Read more about standard payload claims</a>
 3. Signature - The hashed result of the header and the payload (prevents tampering with payload data)